-Perhaps you have come to the conclusion that minimising your sleep could be the solution to your deadline battles.
+Perhaps you have come to the conclusion that minimizing your sleep could be the solution to your deadline battles.
 You could be waking up a bit later to get the extra few minutes of sleep.
 It could be that you have done away with your breaks at work to dedicate more time to your job.
 You may be one of the 66% of American workers that skip lunch to meet workplace demands.
 These conclusions seem logical.
-It seems obvious that if you dedicate more time to something, you will achieve more.
-While this may appear to be helpful, these productivity shortcuts are actually productivity obstacle.
+It seems evident that if you dedicate more time to something, you will achieve more.
+While this may appear to be helpful, these productivity shortcuts are productivity obstacle.

 So how do we become more productive, handle more work and get more done without breaking ourselves?

-The First Step Is To Actually Take Breaks
+The First Step Is Actually To Take Breaks

 These brief periods of mental relief can offer you a new perspective and fresh determination when you return.
 This is in contrast with perpetuating feelings of frustration or anxiety that can ruin your workday.
-Work days are long and getting longer.
-The average American work day is now up to 9.4 hours!
+Workdays are long and getting longer.
+The average American workday is now up to 9.4 hours!
 (Based on The Washington Post).
 Concentrating on a single set of tasks or repeating a set of activities for that entire amount of time is bound to drive a person to the brink of insanity without something to break the day up.

 How To Squeeze In A Break With No Time

-Having a demanding career can make it feel like your schedule literally can not handle a break.
+Having a demanding career can make it feel like your schedule literally cannot handle a break.
 It can be a struggle to pencil in bathroom time on some days, let alone an entire chunk of time to unwind.
 Despite what you may think, taking frequent breaks might not be as impossible as it seems.

 Breaks don’t have to be as long as you may be used to thinking of them.
 They can be anywhere from a few minutes to even just a few seconds.
 This makes it easy to fit a brief breather into even the most hectic schedule.